 4. Lubricate the Rollers

-5. Lubricate the Springs and Bearing Plates
+5. Lubricate Springs and Bearing Plates

 6. Lubricate the Armbar and Lock